 |E-3 Trade Agreement

 B-2 Visa Unmarried partners (opposite or same sex) are not eligible for dependent visas.
 To compensate for this policy, the U.S. government provides discretion for U.S. consular officials to grant tourist visas for partners not eligible for a dependent visa.
 The U.S. Department of State citation on this policy is located in section 9 FAM 41.31 N14.4Cohabitating Partners, Extended Family Members, and Other Household Members not Eligible for Derivative Status of the U.S. Department of State Foreign Affairs Manual.
-Additional background information [this leads to a 404, need updated link] on the citation is also available.
+Additional background information on the citation is also available.

 Visa Waiver Program